-- Verbal correction, oral or written.

-- Cooling-off time or a brief "time-out" period, in accordance with law.

-- Seating changes within the classroom or vehicles owned or operated by the district.

-- Temporary confiscation of items that disrupt the educational process.

-- Rewards or demerits.

-- Behavioral contracts.

-- Counseling by teachers, school counselors, or administrative personnel.

-- Parent-teacher conferences.

-- Behavior coaching.

-- Anger management classes.

-- Mediation (victim-offender).

-- Classroom circles.

-- Family group conferencing.

-- Grade reductions for cheating, plagiarism, and as otherwise permitted by policy.

-- Detention, including outside regular school hours. - Sending the student to the office, another assigned area, or to in-school suspension. - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - Out-of-school suspension, as specified in Out-of-School Suspension on page 15. - Placement in a DAEP, as specified in DAEP on page 16. - Expulsion and/or placement in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses on page 24. - Expulsion, as specified in Expulsion on page 27. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.
+- Verbal correction, oral or written. - Cooling-off time or a brief "time-out" period, in accordance with law. - Seating changes within the classroom or vehicles owned or operated by the district. - Temporary confiscation of items that disrupt the educational process. - Rewards or demerits. - Behavioral contracts. - Counseling by teachers, school counselors, or administrative personnel. - Parent-teacher conferences. - · Behavior coaching. - Anger management classes. - Mediation (victim-offender). - Classroom circles. - Family group conferencing. - Grade reductions for cheating, plagiarism, and as otherwise permitted by policy. - Detention, including outside regular school hours. - Sending the student to the office, another assigned area, or to in-school suspension. - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Out-of-school suspension, as specified in Out-of-School Suspension on page 12. - Placement in a DAEP, as specified in DAEP on page 13. - Expulsion and/or placement in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses on page 20. - Expulsion, as specified in Expulsion on page 22. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district.

+• Other strategies and consequences as determined by school officials.